nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 Oh.
 And you have the spell effect lay on hands which gives you a plus two, which gives you a plus two AC now.
 So Excellent.
 Not only are you healed, but you have plus two AC.
 Secure.

 And then he's going to raise his shield.
-Now you're up, Alwar.
+Now you're up, Alwor.
 Alright.
-Alwar.
+Alwor.
 He's gonna be about the only sensible thing he can do in this position, I think.

 I will catch a spell.
 Oh, yeah.
 I was hoping you'd say that.
-I, after getting attacked by this thing, Elwar kind of, like, streaks back a little, like, and, kinda reflexively, mutters a few words under his breath, and this, like, purplish, ray shoots out from him and hits the undead in front of him.
+I, after getting attacked by this thing, Alwor kind of, like, streaks back a little, like, and, kinda reflexively, mutters a few words under his breath, and this, like, purplish, ray shoots out from him and hits the undead in front of him.
 And I am casting in feeble on him, and he needs to make a fortitude saving throw.

 Oh, gosh.
 Anything but fortitude.
 Excellent.
 Oh, wow.
 He is in two for a minute.